faust451/faust451.github.io/index.md

 Family of Lisp languages kind of my passion, especially Clojure, Guix System, Emacs In my free time, I practice yoga, and enjoy reading fiction, and of course configuring Emacs )

 > Quality is not an act, it is a habit.
+>
-> — Aristotle notes on software design
+> — Aristotle on Software design
 ---

 ## 🛠️ Skills